Large-scale density and velocity field reconstructions with neural networks: Dependence of the MSE on the average number density

 The MSE is a figure of merit for the quality of the reconstruction.
 Thus it is useful to explore its dependence on the mean number density, $\bar n$, of galaxies in the sample.
 For the most straightforward estimate of the density, $\hat \delta=\delta^\textrm{obs}$, the MSE is $(\bar n \, \Delta V)^{-1}$ where $\Delta V$ is the volume per grid cell.
 For the WF estimator (cf.~\cref{sec:WF_computation}), the ${\bar n}^{-1}$ scaling is retrieved only for large $\bar n$.

-In \cref{fig:nbar} we plot the MSE versus $\bar n$ for the \Ae\ and WF reconstructed density (left panel) and velocity (right) fields.
-For the density, both reconstructions yield a substantially shallower scaling than ${\bar n}^{-1}$.
-For the WF, the quality of the reconstruction improves very little with increasing number density, $\textrm{MSE}\sim {\bar n}^{-0.14}$.
-The MSE is reduced by $\sim 40\%$ for an order of magnitude increase in $\bar n$.
-The \Ae\ fares better, $\textrm{MSE}\sim {\bar n}^{-0.23}$, with a $\sim 90\%$ reduction of the MSE.
-The velocity MSE shows an even shallower dependence on $\bar n$, with almost no dependence for WF and $\textrm{MSE}\sim {\bar n}^{-0.22}$ for \Ae.
+In \cref{fig:nbar} we plot the MSE versus $\bar n$ for the AE- and WF-reconstructed density (left panel) and velocity (right) fields.
+The plotted values, $3.125 \times 10^{-4} \, \hmpcdens \leq \bar n \leq 2 \times 10^{-2} \, \hmpcdens$, roughly cover the range of typical observed galaxy densities in spectroscopic galaxy surveys.
+The high-$\bar n$ points match the inner regions of the 2MASS Redshift Survey (2MRS) \citep{huchra_2mass_2012}, while the low-$\bar n$ points correspond to both the outer regions of 2MRS and the expected number density range from the Euclid spectroscopic survey \citep{euclid_collaboration_euclid_2020}.
+For the density field, both reconstructions yield a substantially shallower scaling $\textrm{MSE}\sim {\bar n}^\alpha$ than ${\bar n}^{-1}$.
+For the WF the quality of the reconstruction improves very little with increasing number density, $\alpha=-0.13$ on average, whereas the \Ae\ reconstruction improves more strongly, $\alpha=-0.20$.
+For the velocity field reconstruction, the MSE shows on average a similar dependence on $\bar n$ for the WF, $\alpha=-0.12$, and a steeper dependence for the AE, $\alpha-0.27$.

 We have also tested the dependence of the density PDF on $\bar n$.
 The main impact is on the minimum density cutoff seen in the \Ae\ reconstruction (e.g.~top-right and bottom-left panels in \cref{fig:2LPT_density_statistics}) and the high-density tail.
 As $\bar n$ is increased, the cutoff is lowered and the tail approaches the true PDF.